gkjohnson/multidraw-performance-repro/README.md

 |---|---|---|
 | 21 fps | 120 fps | 120 fps |

 Multidraw incurs at least an 80% drop in performance when issuing the command with a large amount of objects.
+Raising the number of instances and texture size further show that multi draw seems to be 90-95% slower than instancing.

 ## Modes